S Vremena Na Vreme: Early career, nationwide success and breakup (1972–1979)

 S Vremena Na Vreme released their first single, featuring the songs "Sunčana strana ulice" and "Ponekad" ("Sometimes"), in 1973.
 The track "Ponekad" featured the monologue spoken by the actor Marko Nikolić.
 The single was released by Radio Kruševac and got the atentnion of the audience and the media, so the band was offered a contract by the one of two biggest record labels in Yugoslavia, Zagreb-based Jugoton.
 For Jugoton the band released the single with the songs "Čudno drvo" ("Strange Tree") and "Odisej".
 After the success of the single, the band signed their new contract with the second of two biggest record labels, Belgrade-based PGP-RTB.
-At the time, the band started appearing in Television Belgrade show Tip top kabare, based on Radio Belgrade show of the same title, for which the members of the band had already recorded.
-TV appearance brought them nationwide popularity.
+At the time, the band started appearing in Television Belgrade show Tip top kabare, based on the Radio Belgrade show of the same title, for which the members of the band had already recorded, TV appearances bringing nationwide popularity to their songs "Čudno drvo", "Odisej", "Jana" and "Đački rastanak" ("Students' Farewell"), the latter composed on the lyrics of the poem by Serbian Romantic poet Branko Radičević.

 In 1975, the band released their debut self-titled album.
 Most of the album lyrics were written in hotel Turist in Ljubljana on the last night of the album recording.
-The album featured Jager on drums (after the album recording Jager would become an unofficial member of the band) and Pop Mašina member Robert Nemeček on bass guitar.
+The album featured Nikola Jager on drums—after the album recording he would become an unofficial member of the band—and Pop Mašina member Robert Nemeček on bass guitar.
 S Vremena Na Vreme brought hits "Tema Classica", originally composed by Ninković as a teenager, "Traži mene" ("Looking for Me"), "Utočište" ("Sanctuary") and "Biblijska tema" ("Biblical Theme"), the latter featuring verses from The Book of Psalms.
-The album, especially the lyrics and the arrangements, partially inspired by works of The Beatles, was praised by the press.
+The album, especially the poetic lyrics and the arrangements, the latter partially inspired by the works of The Beatles, was praised by the Yugoslav music press.

 The band's following album, Moj svet (My World), released in 1978, was a compilation consisting of the songs from the band's 7-inch singles.
-During 1978 and 1979, in Belgrade Youth Center, the band held performances under the title Bistro kod plave sove (Blue Owl Bistro), which followed the play Rastibuđilizovane klejbezable performed by amateur theatre Teatar levo.
+During 1978 and 1979, in Belgrade Youth Center, the band held performances under the title Bistro kod plave sove (Blue Owl Bistro), accompanying the play Rastibuđilizovane klejbezable performed by amateur theatre Teatar Levo.
 In March 1979, S Vremena Na Vreme held a successful tour across Poland, on which they performed together with several amateur theatres from Belgrade.
-During the same year, the band, with the symphonic rock band Tako, organized the first quadraphonic sound concert in Yugoslavia, in Belgrade Youth Center.
+During the same year, the band, with the progressive rock band Tako, organized the first quadraphonic sound concert in Yugoslavia, in Belgrade Youth Center.